 If you are looking for a tile saw, this one is our recommended Tile Saw (which does mitre cuts).

 Tiling and Level

 First things first, before you ever put a single tile on the wall, check for level in relation to the other elements in the room.
 Is the ceiling edge level?
 Countertops?
-Cabinets? etc, etc. Our ceiling actually bowed which is why we didn’t tile all the way to the ceiling.
-It actually bowed in the center pretty dramatically.
+Cabinets? etc, etc. Our ceiling bowed in towards the center dramatically, which is why we didn’t tile all the way to the ceiling.
 We could have built it up with drywall spackle, but decided it wasn’t worth it.
-When checking for level over long spaces, use at least a 3-4 foot level, not a little level.
+When checking for level over long spaces, use at least a 3-4 foot level like this one, not a little level.

 Using a Ledger Board

-This tip actually builds on the the last tip.
+This tip actually builds on to the last tip.
 I honestly recommend this tip for most any large tiling surface like a shower or full wall.
 A ledger board is just any very straight board that you put up where your first tiling row would go.
-This ensure that everything is level and starts out perfect.
-Then when you have tiled up the wall, you can go back and tile the final row.
+You let the first (or rather second from bottom row) rest on the board when tiling.
+Using a ledger board will ensure that everything is level and starts out perfect.
+After you have tiled up the wall, you can remove the ledger board and tile the final row.

 I forgot to take a picture of ours, but we tacked it up in place of the first row of tile above the tub base.

 Tile that requires multiple cuts are the hardest to get correct fit.
 To make this easier cut a piece of paper and fit into the tile space to create a template.
 After the tile is cut to the shape of the template, dry fit into place to check for fit.

 Grouting Beveled Subway Tiles